SeleniumHQ/docker-selenium/README.md

 The shm size of 2gb is arbitrary but known to work well, your specific use case might need a different value, it is recommended to tune this value according to your needs.
 Along the examples `-v /dev/shm:/dev/shm` will be used, but both are known to work.

-:point_up: Always use a tag with an element suffix to pin a specific browser version.
+:point_up: Always use a Docker image with a full tag to pin a specific browser and Grid version.
 See [Tagging Conventions](https://github.com/SeleniumHQ/docker-selenium/wiki/Tagging-Convention) for details.

 ___